-Meghan Markle ‘Nesting’ At Frogmore Cottage
+Meghan Markle Reportedly ‘Nesting’ At Frogmore Cottage

 In an interview with Best Health in the fall of 2015, Markle, who starred on Suits at the time, stated, “I want to travel more and I can’t wait to start a family, but in due time.”

-Markle was married prior to Prince Harry, to Trevor Engelson from 2011-2013.
+Markle was married to Trevor Engelson from 2011-2013 prior to her relationship with Prince Harry.
 The couple did not have any children together.

-She reportedly was also thinking about the future when she made her first big purchase with her Suits check; a luxury watch, and told Hello!
+She reportedly was also thinking about the future when she made her first big purchase with her Suits check; she bought a luxury watch, and told Hello!
 Magazine about her purchase.

 View this post on Instagram